Our goal is to share information and products that are truly helpful to renters.

 How hard is it to get a lease guarantee contract approved?

-While your credit and income will be verified, they may be able to offer approval to those with a lower income than what the rental company requires.
 For example, many property management companies may require the applicant to make as much as 40X or more of the annual rent.
 So if your rent would be $2000 per month, you’d need to make a minimum of $80,000 to qualify.
-Some rent guarantee services will co-sign for you if you make less.
-For example, Insurent requires 27.5X times the rent or $55,000 using our example.
-If you cannot qualify for the lease on your own, it is worth seeing if a lease guarantee company can help you.
+A rent guarantee service will cosign for you if you make less.

 Can a lease guarantee service help me save money?

-These services may help you decrease the upfront costs you may have been required to pay on your own.
 For example, if you have marginal credit or a new job, the rental company may require you to pay first and last month’s rent, rather than just your first month’s rent.

 “For many people, lease guarantees make renting possible.
 In lots of markets, renters simply can’t access safe, affordable housing without this type of support.
 They also add convenience for some renters, where the perfect home is closer to work or schools.
 Lease guarantees also save money because some property management companies charge an increased deposit for those with marginal credit, which a co-signer product will not require.” — Tyrone Poole, Founder, OneApp